AkshayanMohandas/vscode-live-scores/README.md

 - **Sports: Open Live Scores Dashboard** - Opens the main dashboard with Football and Cricket tabs
 - **Sports: Refresh Live Scores** - Manually refresh all scores

 ---

+## ❓ Frequently Asked Questions

+### Do I need API keys to use this extension?

+**Short answer**: The extension will install and run without API keys, but **you need at least one API key to see actual scores**.

+**Detailed answer**:
+- ✅ **Extension installation**: Works without API keys
+- ✅ **Extension functionality**: Extension runs without crashing
+- ❌ **Showing scores**: Requires at least one API key (football OR cricket)
+- ⚠️ **Without API keys**: You'll see empty states and warnings like "Set footballLiveScores.apiKey" or "No live matches"

+**To see scores, you need**:
+- Football API key → See football scores
+- Cricket API key → See cricket scores
+- Both API keys → See both sports

+Both APIs offer **free tiers**, so getting started is quick and easy!

+### Can I use the extension with only one API key?

+Yes!
+You can use the extension with just a football API key or just a cricket API key.
+The extension will show scores for whichever sport(s) you have configured.
+If you only have a football API key, the cricket tab will show an empty state, and vice versa.

+### What happens if I don't configure any API keys?

+The extension will:
+- ✅ Install successfully
+- ✅ Show the status bar item
+- ✅ Open the dashboard when clicked
+- ⚠️ Display warnings in the status bar ("Set footballLiveScores.apiKey")
+- ⚠️ Show empty states in the dashboard tabs
+- ❌ Not fetch or display any scores

+### Are the API keys free?

+Yes!
+Both APIs offer free tiers:
+- **football-data.org**: Free tier available (registration required)
+- **cricketdata.org**: Free tier available (registration required)

+Check their respective websites for current free tier limits and features.

+### Do I need to add API keys to the project code?

+**No!** You configure API keys through VS Code Settings, not in the project code.
+The extension reads API keys from VS Code's configuration system, which stores them securely in your user settings.
+You never need to modify the extension's source code.

+---